paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 (2) **Funding limitations** — The funding limitations under [section 2009bb–3(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2009bb–3/b&num=0&edition=prelim) shall not apply to a project to provide transportation or telecommunication or basic public services to residents of 1 or more distressed counties or isolated areas of distress in the region.

-**(c) Transportation, telecommunication 11 So in original. renewable energy,,1 and basic public infrastructure** The Authority shall allocate at least 50 percent of any funds made available under [section 2009bb–12 of this title](./chapter-050-agricultural-credit.md#section-2009bb-12) for transportation, telecommunication,,1 renewable energy, and basic public infrastructure projects authorized under paragraphs (1) and (3) of [section 2009bb–2(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2009bb–2/a&num=0&edition=prelim).
+**(c) Transportation, telecommunication, renewable energy, and basic public infrastructure** The Authority shall allocate at least 50 percent of any funds made available under [section 2009bb–12 of this title](./chapter-050-agricultural-credit.md#section-2009bb-12) for transportation, telecommunication, renewable energy, and basic public infrastructure projects authorized under paragraphs (1) and (3) of [section 2009bb–2(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2009bb–2/a&num=0&edition=prelim).

 ### Statutory Notes